huangli712/Zen/README.md

 # ZEN (A Modern DFT + DMFT Computation Framework)

-This package is currently under developement.
+This package is currently under developement. **IT DOESN'T WORK NOW!**

 ## Version